btcguide/btcguide.github.io/_pages/quorum-advanced.md

 * Has few moving parts
 * Minimal hardware purchasing requirements

-The big negative is that it only allows has tolerance for one catastrophic failure (vs zero in single-key signature schemes), and your use-case might desire greater distribution of your keys (more locations, or trusted parties).
+The big negative is that it only has tolerance for one catastrophic failure (vs zero in single-key signature schemes), and your use-case might desire greater distribution of your keys (more locations, or trusted parties).
 We'll see below why `3-of-5` helps address (some of) these concerns.

 #### Problems with 2-of-4
 It's good that you need multiple signatures, but eliminating a single point of failure requires having 4 dfferent HW wallet vendors!